-Child-on-child abuse is any form of physical, sexual, emotional, and financial abuse using coercion/power and/or control by an individual child or group of children and is exercised between children and within their relationships (both intimate and non-intimate).
+Child-on-child abuse (previously known more commonly as 'peer-on-peer abuse') is any form of physical, sexual, emotional, and financial abuse using coercion/power and/or control by an individual child or group of children and is exercised between children and within their relationships (both intimate and non-intimate).

-All staff in our setting recognise that children can abuse their peers and are aware of the different forms that these safeguarding issues take:
+Staff in our setting recognise that children can abuse their peers and are aware of the different forms that these safeguarding issues take.

-- Bullying-emotional/physical so repeated behaviour which is intended to hurt someone either emotionally or physically (hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm) - Online/Cyber bullying - Prejudiced relating bullying - 1.
-Sexual Violence, Sexual Harassment and Sexually Harmful behaviour. - Sexting sharing of nude or indecent (youth produced sexual imagery). - Abuse in intimate relationships, including teenage relationship abuse - Initiation/hazing type violence and rituals. - Hate crime - Child Criminal Exploitation - Child Sexual Exploitation - Gang association and serious violence County Lines - Radicalisation
+- Bullying emotional and physical whereby repeated behaviour is intended to hurt someone either emotionally or physically (hitting, kicking, shaking, biting, hair-pulling, or otherwise causing physical harm).

+- Online/cyber bullying.

+- Prejudiced-relating bullying.

+- Sexual violence, sexual harassment and sexually harmful behaviour.

+- Sexting the sharing of nude or indecent images (youth produced sexual imagery).

+- Initiation/hazing type violence and rituals.

+- Hate crimes.

+- Child Criminal Exploitation.

+- Child Sexual Exploitation (CSE).

+- Gang association and serious violence County Lines.

+- Radicalisation or extremism.

-This abuse can be motivated by perceived differences. e.g. on grounds of race, religion, gender, sexual orientation, disability or other differences and result in significant, long lasting, and traumatic isolation, intimidation, and/or violence to the victim.
+This abuse can be motivated by perceived differences. e.g. linked to race, religion, gender, gender identity, sexual orientation, disability, neurodiversity, or other differences (including socioeconomic) and result in significant, long-lasting, and traumatic isolation, intimidation, and/or violence to the victim.